 Many practices will fall somewhere between these two extremes with some clients that use accounting software and others that still maintain paper records.

-HMRC’s MTD transformation project starts with MTD for VAT from April 2019.
-After MTD for VAT has been implemented, MTD for income tax (for the self-employed and those with income from property) and MTD for corporation tax are expected to follow, but not before April 2020 at the earliest.
+HMRC’s MTD transformation project started with MTD for VAT from April 2019.
+After MTD for VAT has been implemented, MTD for income tax (for the self-employed and those with income from property) and MTD for corporation tax are expected to follow, but not before April 2021 at the earliest.
 HMRC is also running an MTD for individuals transformation project.

 The essential elements of MTD for VAT and income tax are:

-VAT registered businesses and organisations with a taxable turnover over the VAT threshold (£85,000) will be required to maintain their accounting records and file their VAT returns using MTD compliant software, from the first VAT period starting on or after 1 April 2019.
+VAT registered businesses and organisations with a taxable turnover above the VAT threshold (£85,000) are required to maintain their accounting records and file their VAT returns using MTD compliant software, from the first VAT period starting on or after 1 April 2019.
 HMRC has announced a 6 month deferral to the start date for some more complex businesses.
-VAT registered businesses with turnover below the VAT threshold (ie, those that have registered voluntarily) can continue to maintain their accounting records and file their VAT returns as they do currently, at least until 2020.
-The MTD for VAT pilot started in April 2018 and moved to public beta in October 2018.
+VAT registered businesses with turnover below the VAT threshold (ie, those that have registered voluntarily) can continue to maintain their accounting records and file their VAT returns as they do currently, at least until 2021.

 Each business needs to be individually signed-up to MTD for VAT – HMRC will not automatically transfer businesses to MTD.
 The HMRC guidance on signing-up for businesses is available on Making Tax Digital for VAT.
 The guidance for agents is on Making Tax Digital for VAT as an agent: step by step.